-There is some suggestion that there are possible benefits to the ascidians from increased organic content of water; Ascidian 'richness' in Algeciras Bay was found to increase in higher concentrations of suspended organic matter (Naranjo et al., 1996).
+There is some suggestion that there are possible benefits to the ascidians from increased organic content of water; Ascidian 'richness' in Algeciras Bay was found to increase in higher concentrations of suspended organic matter (Naranjo et al. 1996).
 Kocak & Kucuksezgin (2000) noted that Ciona intestinalis was one of the rapid breeding opportunistic species that tended to be dominant in Turkish harbours enriched by organic pollutants and was frequently found in polluted environments (Carver et al., 2006).
 Ascidia mentula has been reported in Iberian bays subject to both nutrient-rich upwelling events and anthropogenic organic pollution (Aneiros et al., 2015).

-Sensitivity assessment: The above evidence suggests that resistance to this pressure is s 'High'.
-Therefore, resilience is assessed as 'High' and the biotope is therefore considered to be 'Not sensitive'.
+Sensitivity assessment: The above evidence suggests that resistance to this pressure is 'High'.
+Therefore, resilience is assessed as 'High' and the biotope assessed as 'Not sensitive' at the benchmark level.